aditi755/codeant-assignment/README.md

 ## Live link : https://codeant-assignment-inky.vercel.app/

 This assignment is built using React.js and TailwindCSS for styling.
 It has the UI implementation of signin and dashboard screen.
+First, you will see the signup screen then click on any of the sign in option to get redirected to the dashboard page.

 Signin screen : https://codeant-assignment-inky.vercel.app